Wishing you knew more about Aboriginal culture? Search no more.

 - Yaamma Festival is held since 2005 in Bourke.
 Yaamma means 'welcome'.
 The festival focuses on themes of spirit, soul, heart, mind and body (October).

 - Barunga Festival, Barunga.
-Home of the famous Barunga Bark Petition, the Barunga Festival is one of Australia’s longest-running Aboriginal community festivals, celebrating its 25th anniversary in 2010.
-It is scheduled each year on the second Monday in June (Queen’s Birthday).
+Home of the famous Barunga Bark Petition, the Barunga Festival (which started in 1985) is one of Australia's longest-running Aboriginal community festivals.
+It is scheduled each year on the second Monday in June (Queen's Birthday).

 - Boonu Boonu Festival, Borroloola